The deadline to apply for the COMS Doctoral Program is January 1, 2020.

-Students in Relating and Organizing blend theory from both organizational communication and interpersonal communication to ask provocative questions about communication contexts ranging from traditional organizational settings to the classroom and more traditional interpersonal relationships.
+Students in Interpersonal and Organizational Communication blend theory from both organizational communication and interpersonal communication to ask provocative questions about communication contexts ranging from traditional organizational settings to the classroom and more traditional interpersonal relationships.
 Although students and faculty in this track perform conventional focuses like Organizational, Interpersonal and Instructional Communication (to name a few), many also select coursework and research projects that blend across one or more of those traditional areas.

-Although our faculty cross multiple areas, the following scholar-mentors specialize in topics related to Relating and Organizing:
+Although our faculty cross multiple areas, the following scholar-mentors specialize in topics related to Interpersonal and Organizational Communication:

 - Laura Black